 A home improvement loan is an unsecured personal loan — meaning the house isn’t used as collateral to secure the loan.
 Approval is based on personal financial factors that will vary from lender to lender.

 Lenders offer a wide range of loan sizes, so you can invest in minor updates or major renovations.
 A home improvement loan of $5,000 to $100,000 may be an option worth considering to turn your home into a haven.

 Home Equity Line of Credit

 If you need a loan only for repairs but don’t have great credit or wish to fund more than $35,000 in repairs, a HELOC may provide a lower rate.
 Be aware that if you can’t make payments on the borrowed funding, which is secured by your home, the lender can seize your home.

 If you have your eye on a fixer-upper that you just know can be polished into a jewel, an FHA 203(k) loan could be the ticket.
-However, other options may make more sense to other homebuyers and homeowners.
+However, other loan options may make more sense to other homebuyers and homeowners.